Bristol slave trade: Transatlantic slave trade

-Bristol's entry into the slave trade
+Bristol's entry into the transatlantic slave trade

-The Royal African Company, a London-based trading company, had control over all trade between the Kingdom of England and Africa from 1672 to 1698.
-At this time, only ships owned by the Royal African Company could trade for anything, including slaves.
-Slaves were an increasingly important commodity at the time, since the British colonisation of the Caribbean and the Americas in the 17th century which necessitated cheap labour to work on Sugar, Rum, Tobacco and Cotton Plantations.
+The Royal African Company, based in the City of London, controlled all trade between the Kingdom of England and Africa from 1672 to 1698.
+At this time, only ships owned by members of the Royal African Company could trade with Africa for anything.
+Slaves were an increasingly important commodity at the time, since the English colonisation of the Caribbean and the Americas in the 17th century had created sugar, rum, tobacco, and cotton plantations, which all needed plentiful cheap labour.

-The Society of Merchant Venturers, an organisation of elite merchants in Bristol, wanted to participate in the African slave trade, and after much pressure from them and other cities such as Liverpool and Hull, the Royal African Company's control over the slave trade was broken in 1698.
-As soon as the monopoly was broken, Bristol commenced its participation, though it is thought that illegal involvement preceded this.
+The Society of Merchant Venturers, an organisation of rich merchants in Bristol, wanted to participate in the African slave trade, and after much pressure from them and traders in other English cities, including Liverpool and Hull, the Royal African Company's monopoly over the slave trade was broken in 1698.
+As soon as it was broken, Bristol commenced its participation, although it is thought that unlawful involvement in the trade had preceded this.
 What is thought to have been the first "legitimate" Bristol slave ship, the Beginning, owned by Stephen Barker, purchased a cargo of enslaved Africans and delivered them to the Caribbean.
-Some average slave prices were £20, £50, or £100.
-In her will of 1693, Jane Bridges, Widow of Leigh Upon Mendip bequeathes her interest of £130 in this ship to her grandson Thomas Bridges and indicates that the vessel was owned by the City of Bristol.
+Some typical slave prices were then £20, £50, or £100.
+In her will of 1693, Jane Bridges, a widow of Leigh-upon-Mendip, bequeathed her interest of £130 in this ship to her grandson Thomas Bridges, indicating that the vessel was owned in the City of Bristol.
 Due to the over-crowding and harsh conditions on the ships, it is estimated that approximately half of each cargo of slaves did not survive the trip across the Atlantic.

 Bristol became one of the biggest centres of the transatlantic slave trade between 1725 and 1740, when it is estimated that profits of 5-20% were made from the trading of black slaves.
+Between 1730 and 1745, it became the leading English slaving port.

-One estimate suggests that over 500,000 Africans were brought into slavery by Bristol traders.
-By the 1730s, an average of 39 slave ships left Bristol each year, and between 1739 and 1748, there were 245 slave voyages from Bristol (about 37.6% of the whole British trade).
-In the last years of the British slave trade, Bristol's share decreased to 62 voyages or, 3.3% of the trade in Great Britain – in comparison, Liverpool's share increased to 62% (1,605 voyages).
+By the 1730s, an average of 39 slave ships left Bristol each year, and between 1739 and 1748, there were 245 slaving voyages from Bristol (about 37.6% of the whole British trade).
+In the final years of the British slave trade, Bristol's share of it decreased to 62 voyages, or 3.3% of the trade in Great Britain – in comparison, Liverpool's share increased to 62% (1,605 voyages).

+In 1750 alone, Bristol ships transported approximately 8,000 of the 20,000 enslaved Africans sent that year to the British Caribbean and North America.

 Number of enslaved African people traded

-An estimated 2108 slaving ventures departed from Bristol between 1698 and 1807.
+An estimated 2,108 slaving ventures departed from Bristol between 1698 and 1807.
 The average number of enslaved people on a ship was considered to be in excess of 250.
 It is therefore estimated that merchants in Bristol were responsible for more than 500,000 enslaved African people being shipped to the Caribbean and North America.